 Many architects own time machines.
 Through the use of Building Information Modeling (BIM) a 3D communication tool, my clients can travel two years into the future.
 Right now, they are traveling into summer 2019.
+To learn more about travels through online, visit demenagementadt.ca for more details.
 They can walk through their home and gain a greater understanding of not only how their home looks, but also how it functions.
 Most importantly, this time machine provides insights as to how they will feel in their new home.
 Read on to see what I mean because I want each homeowner to have a comfortable home that enriches their lives – a place for them to make lasting memories.

 Human nature dictates that we fear commitment and risk.
 I know I crave certainty.
 We wish we could know the lottery numbers before the drawing… sure would make it easy to buy that ticket.
 The same goes for just about everything.
 Designing a house presents complicated situations.
 It’s daunting to get started – but, after all, it’s a worthy investment in your family’s future.
 Time machines help us to gain the confidence we need.